docker/docs/desktop/faqs/linuxfaqs.md

 ---
 description: Frequently asked questions
-keywords: desktop, mac, faqs
+keywords: desktop, linux, faqs
-title: Frequently asked questions for Mac
+title: Frequently asked questions for Linux
 redirect_from:
-- desktop/mac/space
+- desktop/linux/space
 ---

-### What is Docker.app?

-`Docker.app` is Docker Desktop on Mac.
-It bundles the Docker client and Docker Engine. `Docker.app` uses the macOS Hypervisor.framework to run containers.

-### What is HyperKit?

-HyperKit is a hypervisor built on top of the Hypervisor.framework in macOS.
-It runs entirely in userspace and has no other dependencies.

-We use HyperKit to eliminate the need for other VM products, such as Oracle VirtualBox or VMWare Fusion.

-### What is the benefit of HyperKit?

-HyperKit is thinner than VirtualBox and VMWare fusion, and the version included is customized for Docker workloads on Mac.

-### Why is com.docker.vmnetd still running after I quit the app?

-The privileged helper process `com.docker.vmnetd` is started by `launchd` and runs in the background.
-The process does not consume any resources unless Docker.app connects to it, so it's safe to ignore.

-Docker Desktop stores Linux containers and images in a single, large "disk image" file in the Mac filesystem.
-This is different from Docker on Linux, which usually stores containers and images in the `/var/lib/docker` directory.
+Docker Desktop stores Linux containers and images in a single, large "disk image" file in the Linux filesystem.
+This is different from Docker on Linux, which usually stores containers and images in the `/var/lib/docker` directory on the host's filesystem.

 ## Where is the disk image file?

-To locate the disk image file, select the Docker icon and then **Preferences** > **Resources** > **Advanced**.
+To locate the disk image file, select the Docker icon and then **Settings** > **Resources** > **Advanced**.

 ![Disk preferences](images/menu/prefs-advanced.png){:width="750px"}

 The **Advanced** tab displays the location of the disk image.
 It also displays the maximum size of the disk image and the actual space the disk image is consuming.
 Note that other tools might display space usage of the file in terms of the maximum file size, and not the actual file size.

-## If the file is too big
+## If the file is too large

-If the disk image file is too big, you can:
+If the disk image file is too large, you can:

 - move it to a bigger drive,
 - delete unnecessary containers and images, or